All Episodes

 Hope sees the invisible, feels the intangible, achieves the impossible.

-And I was uh talking about what it means to be reduced to a republic of hope under a president of hope and a governing party of hope, which is what has happened uh to the United States over the last five years.
+And I was talking about what it means to be reduced to a republic of hope under a president of hope and a governing party of hope, which is what has happened to the United States over the last five years.

-Hope isn't enough, hope won't cut it.
+Hope won't cut it.

-Hope is for losers, hope is passive.
+Hope is passive.

-In the end you have to get off the floor and you have to make it happen, and that's what we've been talking about on on the shore today on the show today.
+In the end, you have to get off the floor and you have to make it happen.

-That's the one I was talking about, where Herbie is on a date with a Ford probe or whatever it is, and don't please if it's not a Ford probe, but if it's a Toyota Corolla or a Honda Civic, there's no need to bombard me with email.
+And don't please, if it's not a Ford probe, if it's a Toyota Corolla or a Honda Civic, there's no need to bombard me with email.

 Herbie Rides Again.